 Safety is an important part of our culture at Vista.
 One of the best pieces of advice we offer to staff is to remain calm.
 This approach benefits nearly every scenario, whether you’re driving from one gathering to another or hanging Christmas lights.

 The holiday season can be a very stressful time of year and sometimes the best thing we can do for ourselves is take a step back and relax.
-Have a sip of eggnog, hang out with the kids, or put on your favourite Christmas album… do whatever makes you happy and have a wonderful holiday break!
+Have a sip of eggnog, hang out with the kids, or put on your favorite Christmas album… do whatever makes you happy, and have a wonderful holiday break!

 In case you need a little extra inspiration, here is a YouTube link that might help set the relaxation mood.